busterjs/lt-instabuster/README.md

 ##Installing
 The plugin can be installed using the LightTable plugin manager (or clone this repo to your plugins folder, make sure you call the folder instabuster!).
+You probably will need to reload behaviors for the plugin to work.

 ##Getting started